Surfing in Indonesia: Your Guide to the Best Waves

 - Medewi – on Bali’s western coast, Medewi works during both the dry and wet season.
 This left-hand point break is suitable for all levels of surfers and is typically less crowded.

 Bali’s little brother, Lombok is the place to go if you wish to escape the crowds.
 In fact, it is said that Lombok is exactly how Bali was like back in the 1970s and 80s.
-Even though it has long lived in the shadow of its sibling, it is no less fascinating and the surf is just as impressive.
+Even though it has long lived in the shadow of its sibling, it is no less fascinating.
+The surf is just as impressive and there quite a few surf camps in Lombok that will take you to the best waves on the island.

-Surfing in Lombok is concentrated on the south coast, which means that surfing conditions differ from those found on Bali.
+The surf in Lombok is concentrated on the south coast, which means that surfing conditions differ from those found in Bali.

 - Desert Point – one of the world’s most famous left-hand point breaks, this is the wave surfers flock to Lombok for.
 Also known as Bangko Bangko, it only fires a few times a year.
 When it does, you can expect to compete with hundreds of surfers for a turn on its peak.